dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 ::: moniker-end

+::: moniker range=">= aspnetcore-1.1"

-An [AddAzureWebAppDiagnostics](/dotnet/api/microsoft.extensions.logging.azureappservicesloggerfactoryextensions.addazurewebappdiagnostics) overload lets you pass in [AzureAppServicesDiagnosticsSettings](/dotnet/api/microsoft.extensions.logging.azureappservices.azureappservicesdiagnosticssettings) which can override default settings, such as the logging output template, blob name, and file size limit. (*Output template* is a message template that's applied to all logs on top of what's provided with an `ILogger` method call.)
+An <xref:Microsoft.Extensions.Logging.AzureAppServicesLoggerFactoryExtensions.AddAzureWebAppDiagnostics> overload lets you pass in <xref:Microsoft.Extensions.Logging.AzureAppServices.AzureAppServicesDiagnosticsSettings> which can override default settings, such as the logging output template, blob name, and file size limit. (*Output template* is a message template that's applied to all logs on top of what's provided with an `ILogger` method call.)

 When you deploy to an App Service app, the app honors the settings in the [Diagnostic Logs](https://azure.microsoft.com/documentation/articles/web-sites-enable-diagnostic-log/#enablediag) section of the **App Service** page of the Azure portal.
 When these settings are updated, the changes take effect immediately without requiring a restart or redeployment of the app.

 ![Azure logging settings](index/_static/azure-logging-settings.png)

 The default location for log files is in the *D:\\home\\LogFiles\\Application* folder, and the default file name is *diagnostics-yyyymmdd.txt*.
 The default file size limit is 10 MB, and the default maximum number of files retained is 2.
 The default blob name is *{app-name}{timestamp}/yyyy/mm/dd/hh/{guid}-applicationLog.txt*.
-For more information about default behavior, see [AzureAppServicesDiagnosticsSettings](/dotnet/api/microsoft.extensions.logging.azureappservices.azureappservicesdiagnosticssettings).
+For more information about default behavior, see <xref:Microsoft.Extensions.Logging.AzureAppServices.AzureAppServicesDiagnosticsSettings>.

 The provider only works when the project runs in the Azure environment.
 It has no effect when the project is run locally&mdash;it doesn't write to local files or local development storage for blobs.

+::: moniker-end

 ### Azure log streaming